Anstedt/robot/pico/README.md

 	- NOTE: Even though this is a delay of 6.4 pulses per 250 hz.
 This does not effect the design since high rates are faster than the 250Hz calls.
+  - Maximum down time 620, Better to just use down X 3 + up
+    - 1600 PPS = 1/1600 seconds / pulse = 625us
+	- delay time = 625/3 - 4
+    - Delay time for 1600 pps is up+down=625us.
+Down should be 625-4=621-1=620
+    - 204 delay is 16.03 khz

+    - Delay loop is 3 cycles for each delay unit.
+So 204 delay in loop is really 612.
+Really 615 since it loops till after zero then loops back to mainloop which is another 4 for a total of 616, not quiet 625 but at least close enough.
+Really a little close than that since the total time includes the set() [] time which is another 4.
+So we are at 620 total pulse time.

 - Minimum positive pulse is 1.7 us.
 Previously used 4us with no issues.
 We may need to go slower so we can get the total PPS range we need.